ABLomas/QNAP-LVM-recovery/README.md

  So, kernel module cannot understand metadata.
 Here we need modified image.

-- (should be 6.)
-Install Hyper-V (it is probably in W10 installations already?
+- Install Hyper-V (it is probably in W10 installations already?
 If not, you can add it using "add-remove windows components"), start mmc, add Hyper-V snapin, import unpacked image from "Releases" tab, go to settings.
 Add disks and change settings as required:
   - attach RAID image from steps above (storage with iso file - we need raw content)
   - attach additional storage - you will need to copy data out
   - adjust serial port settings (see serial settings - QNAP has no monitor output, we use serial link - in image it is set as `\\.\pipe\com15` - i maybe also used tool named "COMpipe.exe" - it's free on internet)